jamesnogra/ImproperMaskDetector/readme.md

 ## Installation Instructions
 * Make sure you have installed Python 3.6 or newer
-* Go to the directory/folder where you downloaded the code then press Shift+Right Click then click to open PowerShell/Terminal/Command Prompt.
+* Go to the directory/folder where you downloaded the code then press Shift+RightClick (no file should be under the cursor, just the empty part inside the folder of this project) then click to open PowerShell/Terminal/Command Prompt.
 * Install pip: `python get-pip.py`
 * Install tensorflow: `pip install --upgrade tensorflow`
 * Then install the rest: `pip install -r requirements.txt`